Flashcards in Nutrition & GI CPS Deck (112):

 What is required for a food to be labelled "trans fat free"?

-Food item must contain less than 0.2 g of trans fat per reference amount and per serving and must be low in saturated fat (< 2 g saturated fat and trans fat combined per reference amount and per serving)
+Food item must contain less than 0.2 g of trans fat per reference amount and per serving and must be low in saturated fat (

 In the neurologically impaired population, what improvements have been associated with nutritional rehabilitation?
 (6)